svenvc/docs/neo/neo-unicode.md

 ## The Unicode Character Database

 A first step for better Unicode support is to work with the actual data defined by the standard.
-The primary element is the Unicode Character Database, which lists details about each of about 30.000 code points.
+The main element is the Unicode Character Database, which lists details for each of approximately 30.000 code points.

-NeoUnicodeCharacterData holds this information per code point, loading the database in Pharo from an external URL.
+NeoUnicodeCharacterData holds this information per code point.
+The database is loaded in Pharo from an external URL, on demand and then cached.

+    NeoUnicodeCharacterData database

+An extension method provides access to this data from a character.

+    $é unicodeCharacterData.
+    $e unicodeCharacterData.
+    $1 unicodeCharacterData.

+A GT Inspector extension helps in interpreting this data, as it is stored in a way that favours compactness more than readability.

+See the class and method comments, as well as the unit tests for more information.
+Obviously, correctly interpreting all these properties is very complex.

 ## Normalization

 Some characters or letters can be written in more than one way.

-The simplest example in a common language is (the French letter é) is
+The simplest example in a common language (the French letter é) is

     LATIN SMALL LETTER E WITH ACUTE [U+00E9]